-The following specific General Education courses are required for teacher certification: GEB 202, Introduction to Psychology; GEB 114, Introduction to American Government and Politics; GEB 301, History of the United States; GED 101, English Composition; GED 102, English Composition II; GED 153, Public Speaking; GEE 201, Healthful Living; and one additional English course (GEC, GED, or departmental).
-At least one 3-semester-hour course must be taken in non-Western or Third World cultures from either humanities or social science (GEC 213).
-General Education science courses must include one laboratory class and both physical and biological sciences.
+The following specific university core curriculum courses are required for teacher certification: PSYC 102, Introduction to Psychology; POLS 114, Introduction to American Government and Politics; HIST 110, Twentieth Century America; ENGL 101, Composition I, ENGL 102, Composition II; SPCM 101, Introduction to Oral Communication; HED 101, Foundations of Human Health or PE 101, Current Concepts of Physical Fitness; and one English literature course.
+At least one 3-semester-hour course must be taken in non-Western or Third World cultures.
+University core curriculum science courses must include one laboratory class and both physical and biological sciences.

-Student's who plan to teach English at the high school level can prepare through either the College of Liberal Arts or the College of Education at SIUC.
+Students who plan to teach English at the high school level can prepare through either the College of Liberal Arts or the College of Education at SIUC.
 Both degrees require completion of the formal teacher education program, which consists of courses required for teacher certification, a semester of student teaching, and the English core described above, as well as courses in introduction to language analysis; problems in teaching composition, language, literature and reading in high school; advanced courses in English literature before 1800, American literature before 1900, and continental literature; and several elective courses.
 The College of Liberal Arts requires one year of a foreign language.
 Both degrees are fully accredited by the Illinois State Office of Education and the National Council for Accreditation of Teacher Education (NCATE).

-English

-(General)

-(Pre-Graduate Study)

-(Preprofessional)

-College of Liberal Arts

-(Bachelor of Arts)

-Dr. Richard Peterson Chair Telephone - 618 453-5321 2370 Faner Hall
+English (General) (Pre-Graduate Study) (Preprofessional) College of Liberal Arts (Bachelor of Arts) Dr. Richard Peterson Chair Telephone 618 453-5321 2370 Faner Hall